-7. Hazards
+7. Precautionary Statement

-7.1 During the conducting of this practice, the possibility of flying fragments of broken test material may be great.
+- 7.1 During the conducting of this practice, the possibility of flying fragments of broken test material may be high.
 The brittle nature of advanced ceramics and the release of strain energy contribute to the potential release of uncontrolled fragments upon fracture.
-Means for containment and retention of these fragments for safety as well as later fractographic reconstruction and analysis are recommended.
+Means for containment and retention of these fragments for safety purposes as well as later fractographic reconstruction and analysis are recommended. - 7.2 Exposed fibers at the edges of CFCC specimens present a hazard due to the sharpness and brittleness of the ceramic fiber.
+Inform all persons required to handle these materials of such conditions and the proper handling techniques.